 Burglary of a Conveyance

-For purposes of Florida’s burglary statute, the term “conveyance” is defined as any motor vehicle, ship, vessel, railroad vehicle or car, trailer, aircraft, or sleeping car.
+For Florida’s burglary statute, “conveyance” is defined as any motor vehicle, ship, vessel, railroad vehicle or car, trailer, aircraft, or sleeping car.

 Attorney for Burglarizing a Conveyance

-If you were arrested for burglarizing a conveyance or car under Section 810.(4)(b), Florida Statutes, then contact an experienced criminal defense attorney at Sammis Law Firm.
+If you were arrested for burglarizing a conveyance or car under Section 810.02(4)(b), Florida Statutes, contact an experienced criminal defense attorney at Sammis Law Firm.

 Contact us for a free consultation to discuss the burglary charge pending against you, the possible penalties that can be imposed for that charge, and the best defenses that can be used to fight the case.